EXPEDITORS INTERNATIONAL OF WASHIN (EXPD)

 Overall Assessment

-The 2026 Expeditors International annual meeting presents three standard proposals — director elections, say on pay, and auditor ratification — all of which receive FOR votes under this policy.
-The company's compensation program is genuinely performance-linked with near-zero fixed pay, the board is well-qualified with no overboarding or attendance concerns, KPMG had zero non-audit fees in 2025, and the stock's strong positive 3-year return means the TSR underperformance trigger does not fire for any director.
+EXPD's 2026 annual meeting presents three standard proposals — director elections, Say on Pay, and auditor ratification — all of which receive FOR votes under the policy.
+The compensation program is genuinely performance-linked with minimal fixed pay, the auditor relationship is clean with zero non-audit fees, and no director triggers the TSR, overboarding, attendance, or independence screens; there are no stockholder proposals on the ballot, as the Chevedden proposal was excluded from the proxy on the basis of substantial implementation.